Gothic-Modding-Community/gmc/docs/zengin/scripts/classes/c_info.md

     };
     ```
 !!!
 Tip
-    It is not necessary to return `FALSE` from dialogue conditions, but in other cases it can very rarely cause subtle bugs.
+    It is unnecessary to return `FALSE` from dialogue conditions, but in other cases it can very rarely cause subtle bugs.
 It is thus good practice to always return some value, even if that is `FALSE`.

 ### information